| | Emotional

 of a parent to turn the child against the other parent?
 Attempts

+are made to answer this question.
 Emotional Abuse of Children Due to Implacable Hostility Between

 Parents